ninekorn/sccsunity-voxel-portefolio-draft-wip/README.md

 #as per advertised, update 1.0.
-In this information page of my current development, you will find nothing more and nothing less than my project:
+In this page of my current development, you will find nothing more and nothing less than my project:

 # sccsunity-voxel-portefolio-draft-wip